nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 The above structure for a getter+setter property is standard and is the what's prescribed by the Ember.js documentation.
 However, it has a fatal flaw.
 The following example will demonstrate.

 What if the `firstName` property is also a getter+setter?
-Let's say, as a contrived example, that because of some arcane regulatory legislation we are not allowed by law to collect first names, only first initials.
+Let's say, as a contrived example, that because of some new regulatory legislation we are not legally allowed to collect first names, only first initials.
 We might make our `firstName` property look like this:

 ``` javascript
 firstName: function(key, firstNameStr) {